 As was already stated, there is a deep psychological experience to shopping, besides the act of shopping itself.
 There are tons of split-second decisions being made as a customer browses through items.
 Obviously, you can’t control what decision the customer will make, but you can certainly understand their shopping behavior and habits and use them to your advantage.

 Collecting data on customers and their behavior gets very challenging when working with tons of data.
 Marketing data warehouses such as BigQuery (without analytics) can offer a huge advantage in this regard.
 Powered with built-in systems, such as advanced machine learning and business intelligence, BigQuery (without analytics) can analyze large batches of raw data and offer a comprehensive report on what the data means for you and your marketing mission.
 This can be instrumental in the success of your omnichannel marketing campaign.

 Utilize 24/7 customer service, so that even at night you’re ready to answer their questions.
+Use a client portal and other channels to assist customers more effectively.
 You can also schedule marketing content via email, SMS, or social media to be delivered at these later hours.